particle-iot/docs/src/content/datasheets/electron-datasheet.md

 **Notes:**

 <sup>[1]</sup> A fault condition can occur due to several reasons, for example, battery over/under voltage, temperature fault or safety timer fault.
-You can find the root cause by reading the fault register of the power management IC.
+You can find the root cause by reading the fault register of the power management IC in firmware.

 <sup>[2]</sup> You can stop this behavior by either plugging in the LiPo battery or by disabling the charging using the appropriate firmware command.